-We have evaluated EVK-001 in a multicenter, randomized, double-blind, placebo-controlled parallel group, dose-ranging Phase 2b clinical trial in 287 patients with diabetic gastroparesis where EVK-001 was observed to be effective in improving the most prevalent and clinically relevant symptoms associated with gastroparesis in women while exhibiting a favorable safety profile.
-In April 2014, we commenced a Phase 3 clinical trial of EVK-001 in female patients with symptoms associated with acute and recurrent diabetic gastroparesis.
+We have evaluated EVK-001 in a multicenter, randomized, double-blind, placebo-controlled parallel group, dose-ranging Phase 2b clinical trial in 287 subjects with diabetic gastroparesis where EVK-001 was observed to be effective in improving the most prevalent and clinically relevant symptoms associated with gastroparesis in women while exhibiting a favorable safety profile.
+In April 2014, we commenced enrollment in a Phase 3 clinical trial of EVK-001 in female subjects with symptoms associated with acute and recurrent diabetic gastroparesis.
 This Phase 3 clinical trial is a multicenter, randomized, double-blind, placebo-controlled, parallel-group study evaluating the efficacy, safety and population pharmacokinetics of EVK-001 in adult female subjects with diabetic gastroparesis when dosed four times a day for 28 days.

-The Phase 3 trial is expected to enroll 200 patients at sites across the United States.
-As of February 2, 2015, we had randomized 74 subjects, and we anticipate fully enrolling this trial in the second half of 2015.
+The Phase 3 trial is expected to enroll approximately 200 female subjects at sites across the United States.
+As of February 29, 2016, we had randomized 186 subjects.
+Overall enrollment in the trial has been slower than previously anticipated.
+Although the trial sites have been screening significant numbers of subjects, those with diabetic gastroparesis typically have symptoms that vary in timing and severity, unpredictable gastric emptying delays, and complex medical histories.
+We are also facing competition for subjects from other ongoing competing clinical trials that were not active when we started our Phase 3 trial.
+This combination of factors creates a challenge for enrollment in diabetic gastroparesis trials.
+We anticipate fully enrolling this clinical trial during the second quarter of 2016.
 We will need to successfully complete this trial before we are able to submit a new drug application, or NDA, to the U.S. Food and Drug Administration, or FDA, for EVK-001.
+FDA approval of the NDA is required in order for us to commercially market EVK-001 in the United States.